-The Charter School also engages all stakeholders to include parents, teachers, staff and administration in its annual development and review of its Local Control and Accountability Plan (LCAP).
+The Charter School will also engage all stakeholders to include parents, teachers, staff and administration in its annual development and review of its Local Control and Accountability Plan (LCAP).
 Stakeholder engagement is typically organized in three parts: Educating, Learning and Engaging, and Revising.
-Stakeholders are continuously engaged about the progress of our school; however, we host at least one official LCAP meeting annually.
+Stakeholders are continuously engaged about the progress of our school; however, we will host at least one official LCAP meeting annually.